Charlie Ane III

-Charles "Kale" Teetai Ane III (born August 12, 1952) is a former professional American football player who played center for seven seasons for the Kansas City Chiefs and the Green Bay Packers in the National Football League (NFL), and three seasons at Michigan State University.
+Charles "Kale" Teetai Ane III (born August 12, 1952) is an American former professional football player who was a center for seven seasons with the Kansas City Chiefs and the Green Bay Packers of the National Football League (NFL).
+He played college football for three seasons with the Michigan State Spartans.

 Life

 He is the son of former NFL player Charley Ane.
 Now known as Kale Ane, he was the head football coach and assistant athletic director at the Punahou School in Honolulu, Hawaii, where both he and his father attended high school and played football.